 Ease long-distance move stress

-With such a big move, you might have a lot on your plate right now, but be sure to prioritize your dog’s well-being throughout the process.
+With such a big move, you might have a lot on your plate, but prioritize your dog’s well-being throughout the process.

 Things will go much smoother when you do, and you’ll be less stressed about packing, planning, traveling, and settling into your new home.